 - If you don't get Medicare automatically, apply for Medicare online.

 Step 2: Learn about your Medicare coverage choices, and choose your coverage

-- Decide how you want to get your coverage, including Medicare prescription drug coverage (Part D).
-There are 2 main ways to get your Medicare coverage— Original Medicare (Part A and Part B) or a Medicare Advantage Plan (Part C).
+- There are 2 main ways to get your Medicare coverage— Original Medicare or a Medicare Advantage Plan (like an HMO or PPO).
+Some people get additional coverage, like Medicare prescription drug coverage or Medicare Supplement Insurance (Medigap).
 Learn about these coverage choices and 3 steps to help you decide how to get your coverage.